 Every year, during the first weekend of September, they have three days celebrations.
 One of the most important moments is on Sunday morning.
 A parade takes all of them around the center of the village and in the end, a couple of groups do a demonstration on the roofs.
 One group goes on the roof of the town hall and the other one on the roof of the old town hall.

 Also, some very young chimney sweeps are involved.
 I can’t describe the emotions.
-Anyway, hundreds of chimney sweep coming from all over the world meet locals and tourist giving, flags, pens, candies, and many different gadgets.
-The color also faces with coal, so if you are not ready, be careful.
+Anyway, hundreds of chimney sweep coming from all over the world meet locals and tourists giving, flags, pens, candies, and many different gadgets.
+The color also faces coal, so if you are not ready, be careful.

 4. Activities and events